cncf/tag-app-delivery/governance/roles.md

 * Enforce and promote diversity in TAG work.
 * Enforce and promote good communication in TAG efforts in accordance with the [CNCF CoC](https://www.cncf.io/conduct/)

+Permissions:
+* Chairs have admin access to the TAG GitHub repository.

 ## Technical Lead

 A technical lead (TL) expands the bandwidth of the leadership team in terms of covering technical areas, growing the community, organizing events or doing TAG communications.

-Proposals must have a TL or Chair working as an active sponsor.
+Proposals must have Chair as an active sponsor and the agreement of the majority of the current leadership team (Chairs, Tech Leads & Liaisons).
 TLs are experienced contributors within the CNCF community with rooted expertise in the TAG area.

 Technical leads go through an [proposal process](./tech-lead-proposal-process.md) with a final CNCF TOC vote.